TomVincentUK/snompy/docs/guide/index.rst

       Modelling SNOM scattering
       ^^^^^^^^^^^^^^^^^^^^^^^^^

-      Here we introduce the concept of effective polarisability, and how it's used to model SNOM scattering.
+      Here we introduce the concept of effective polarizability, and how it's used to model SNOM scattering.

     .. grid-item-card::